Service Map integration with System Center Operations Manager

 With this integration between Service Map and System Center Operations Manager, you can automatically create distributed application diagrams in Operations Manager that are based on the dynamic dependency maps in Service Map.

-- An Operations Manager management group that is managing a set of servers.
+- An Operations Manager management group (2012 R2 or later) that is managing a set of servers.

 - An Operations Management Suite workspace with the Service Map solution enabled.